Monday 17 June 2024

 Year in Review

-I haven’t been here fir most of the year.
+I haven’t been here for most of the year.
 I could use the cliché and say that life got in the way but it really was a choice I made .
 Who is reading ?
 Who is watching ?
 Who is listening ?
 But does it matter .
 I use this as a record of what I’ve done .
 Now coming to write my year in review I had to look back on an activity I did earlier in the year.
 Sending five pieces of fabric out side in to the elements to see the marks the environment could make.
 Well I have nearly finished stitching on that piece and need to post it here.
 To finalise the circle of this creation.
-Will

 Tuesday 28 February 2023